YuliaMelekhova/systems-analyst-notes/README.md

 ---

-*Companion repo to the "Systems Analyst Notes.
-Startup Experience" series on LinkedIn.*
+*Companion repo to the "Systems Analyst Notes" series on LinkedIn.*